opnsense

 Cloud-init files

-KVM host must have in its setup directory a subdirectory for each virtual machine in the cluster opn-main
+KVM host must have in its setup directory a subdirectory for each virtual machine in the cluster opn-main and opn-aux, with the following configuration files:

 # This script is designed to be sourced from cs-kvmserv.sh# No shebang intentionally# shellcheck disable=SC2148# Variables not checked intentionally# shellcheck disable=SC2154virt-install --name "${vmachine_name}" \--virt-type kvm --memory 8192 --vcpus 2 \--boot hd,cdrom,menu=on --autostart \--disk path="${vmachines_path}/${vmachine_name}-setup.iso",device=cdrom \--disk path="${vmachines_path}/${vmachine_name}-sysdisk.qcow2",device=disk \--os-variant freebsd12.0 \--network network=br_sys \--network network=br_wan \--network network=br_sys_pfsync \--network network=br_mod_srv \--network network=br_pro_srv \--network network=br_usr \--network network=br_setup \--console pty,target_type=serial \--noautoconsole